Center for Cancer Immunotherapy and Immunobiology

 PD-1 (“Programmed cell Death 1”) was isolated and identified by Dr. Ishida and his colleagues in 1992 as a gene whose expression is upregulated during T cell death induction.
 In 1998, PD-1-deficient mice developed splenomegaly, with increased blood immunoglobulin levels, and increased responsiveness of splenic B cells to anti-IgM stimulation, indicating that PD-1 negatively regulates immune responses in vivo.
 The autoimmune disease caused by PD-1-deficient mice differs depending on the strain of mice, with the C57BL/6 strain developing SLE-like nephritis and arthritis, and the BALB/c strain developing dilated cardiomyopathy.
 Using these models, we are analyzing the pathogenesis of autoimmune diseases caused by PD-1, and we are developing methods to control immune responses and treat autoimmune diseases by regulating PD-1 signaling.

 Moreover, we are studying tumor immunity which is closely related to autoimmunity.
 Tumors have traditionally been regarded as part of the autologous tissue.
 Therefore, it is thought that immunity cannot reject tumors because it cannot distinguish between self and non-self.
 However, the fact that PD-1-deficient mice develop autoimmunity indicated that blocking PD-1 signaling may allow them to attack tumors.
 Based on this hypothesis, we have shown that tumor cells express PD-L1 and escape immune surveillance.
-In humans, the expression of PD-L1 was higher in cancer patients with poor prognosis than in those with good prognosis, and administration of PD-1 or PD-L1 antibodies to tumor-bearing mice led to the release of inhibitory signals and activation of T cells, which suppressed tumor growth and metastasis (see figure 1).
+In humans, the expression of PD-L1 was higher in cancer patients with poor prognosis than in those with good prognosis, and administration of PD-1 or PD-L1 antibodies to tumor-bearing mice led to the release of inhibitory signals and activation of T cells, which suppressed tumor growth and metastasis (see Figure 1).

 Figure 1: Immunotherapy through Antibody Blockade of the PD-1/PD-L1 Immune Checkpoint Pathway